llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The above practice may be problematic if there are headers only included by the source files.
-If using a private module fragment, this issue may be solved by including those headers in the private module fragment.
+When using a private module fragment, this issue may be solved by including those headers in the private module fragment.
 While it is OK to solve it by including the implementation headers in the module purview when using implementation module units, it may be suboptimal because the primary module interface units now contain entities that do not belong to the interface.

-This can potentially be improved by introducing internal module partition unit.
-The internal module partition unit is an importable module unit which is internal to the module itself.
+This can potentially be improved by introducing module partition implementation unit.
+The module partition implementation unit is an importable module unit which is internal to the module itself.
 However, this approach may not always be the best way forward.

 Providing a header to skip parsing redundant headers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~